OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The Future isn't AI - It’s CHI.md

 ## I’ve been a "Cyborg" for 28 years

 Long before ChatGPT, I began melding my mind with software called **[TheBrain](https://en.wikipedia.org/wiki/TheBrain)**.
 I didn't use it to replace my thinking; I used it to *[extend](https://www.jerrysbrain.com/)* it.
-TheBrain's latest update infuses GenAI into the software; I'm now working at the frontier of human curation and machine intelligence.
+TheBrain's latest update infuses GenAI deep into the software; I'm now working at the frontier of human curation and machine intelligence.

 When you truly partner with software — when you move from "user" to "Cyborg" — you don't get replaced.
 You get what they discovered in **[Advanced Chess](https://en.wikipedia.org/wiki/Advanced_chess)**: A human+machine team that outperforms any AI (or human) alone.